 Your placenta is perfectly made for you, by you!
 It is an amazing organ created to nourish baby in the womb and the postpartum mother.

-We are happy to help you re-discover the ancient rituals and traditions involving the placenta and help decide which best suits your family and living circumstances.
+eden house is happy to help you re-discover the ancient rituals and traditions involving the placenta and help you decide which best suits your family and living circumstances.

 Gonadotrophin – The precursor to estrogen, progesterone and testosterone

 Prolactin – Promotes lactation

 Oxytocin – For pain and bonding; produced during breastfeeding to facilitate bonding of mother and infant

 Thyroid Stimulating Hormone – Boosts energy and helps recovery from stressful events